JeffreyPrasetio/DSI-23-Capstone-Project/README.md

 COVID-19 is very relevant to everyone and it is very easy to determine if the interpretation from the data makes sense - we just have to cross reference the news, if it adds up then it's all good.

 However, in terms of business applications, I was rather disappointed as there wasn't any ground-breaking findings.
 It made me realize that doing this project on a global scale made it less actionable.
-When it comes to interventions to speed up vaccination progress, it's very crucial to tackle it from a domestic angle.
+When it comes to interventions to speed up vaccination progress, it's more realistic to tackle it from a domestic angle.
 Every country comes with its own unique sets of problems and regulations, and without considering those, it became very difficult to come up with concrete recommendations.